common-voice/cv-sentence-extractor/README.md

 Once we have your rules into the repo, we will run an automatic extraction and submit those sentences to Common Voice.
 This means that you can't manually adjust the sample output you've used for review as these changes would be lost.

-## Using a different tokenizer to split sentences
+## Using a different segmenter to split sentences

-By default we are using the `rust-punkt` tokenizer to split sentences.
+By default we are using the `rust-punkt` segmenter to split sentences.
 However this leads to several issues if `rust-punkt` does not support a given language.
 More info on that can be found in issue #11.
-Therefore we introduce a new way of adding your own Python-based tokenizer if needed.
-Note that using Python-based tokenizers will slow down the extract considerably.
+Therefore we introduce a new way of adding your own Python-based segmenter if needed.
+Note that using Python-based segmenters will slow down the extract considerably.

-If `rust-punkt` is not working well for a language rule file you are implementing, you can use your own custom tokenizer written in Python.
-While English doesn't use a Python-based tokenizer, there is an English example available in `src/tokenizers.rs` you can use as base to write your own tokenizer in Python.
+If `rust-punkt` is not working well for a language rule file you are implementing, you can use your own custom segmenter written in Python.
+While English doesn't use a Python-based segmenter, there is an English example available in `src/segmenters.rs` you can use as base to write your own segmenter in Python.

 This is currently experimental.

-### Changes needed to add your own tokenizer in Python
+### Changes needed to add your own segmenter in Python

-First you will need to add the `tokenizer` rule to the rules file:
+First you will need to add the `segmenter` rule to the rules file:

 ```
-tokenizer = "python"
+segmenter = "python"
 ```

 This will direct our extraction script to use the special cases Python extraction.

-Then you will need to add a new function to `src/tokenizers.rs` with the name `split_sentences_with_python_xx`, replacing `xx` with your language code you also use for the rules file.
+Then you will need to add a new function to `src/segmenters.rs` with the name `split_sentences_with_python_xx`, replacing `xx` with your language code you also use for the rules file.
 You can copy/paste `split_sentences_with_python_en` and adjust it to your needs.
 Using Spanish as an example, your new function might look like this:

 ```
 pub fn split_sentences_with_python_es(text: &str) -> Vec<String> {